-The cemetery has extra visual interest due to a ruined stone church that occupies the entrance to the site.
+The cemetery has extra visual interest due to a ruined stone church that sits near the entrance to the site.
 The interior of this roofless church can be accessed.

 The graveyard was used as early as 1707.
 The ruined church was used up until the mid 19th century for Church of Ireland service.
-The church has associations with St Patrick and according to local history was either founded by him or visited by him.
+The church has associations with St Patrick and according to local legend it was either founded by him or visited by him.

 Dimensions: 60m by 40m.
 There are around 150-200 graves in the cemetery.

 Nearest village: Ballygarret, 3km away.